-Customs, border guard, tax and enforcement authorities and the Bankruptcy Ombudsman shall ensure that in their work they pay attention to the prevention and detection of money laundering and terrorist financing and to reporting any suspicious transactions or suspicions of terrorist financing they have detected in the course of their duties to the Financial Intelligence Unit.
+Finnish Customs, the Finnish Border Guard, the Finnish Tax Administration, the National Enforcement Authority Finland, the Criminal Sanctions Agency and the Bankruptcy Ombudsman shall ensure that in their work they pay attention to the prevention and detection of money laundering and terrorist financing and to reporting any suspicious transactions they have detected in the course of their duties to the Financial Intelligence Unit.
 Separate provisions are issued on the duties of the customs and border guard authorities as criminal investigation authorities.